hedgehog125/SmoothedScroll/README.md

 ## 📜 License

-Smmoothed Scroll is licensed under the **GNU General Public License**.
+Smoothed Scroll is licensed under the **GNU General Public License**.
 For more information, see the `LICENSE` file in the repository.

 ## 🤝 Contributions